-A handyman, electrician, and plumber are good contacts to have in your rolodex.
+A handyman, electrician, and plumber are good people to have in your contact list.
 If there is ever a leak or electrical problem that needs to be fixed immediately, you can call on them to get the job done and bill you later.

 5. Go Automated

 Getting paid from tenants in another town or city can be tricky if you are used to dealing in cash or checks on the first of every month.

 Set up payments so they are automated or have your tenants send you rent by way of email or wire transfer.

 Another option is to collect post-dated checks from the tenant upfront that you cash on the first of every month.
 This option only works for fixed term leases, where the tenant has signed a one year or six month lease.